Waardenburg syndrome: Causes of subtypes

-A study was done on a rare case of a double heterozygous child with each parent having only single mutations in MITF or PAX3.
-The effect of double heterozygous mutations in the genes MITF and PAX3 in WS1 and WS2 can increase the pigment-affected symptoms.
-It leads to the conclusion that the double mutation of MITF is associated with the extremity of Waardenburg syndrome and may affect the phenotypes or symptoms of the syndrome.

 Classification table

 Treatment

 There is currently no treatment or cure for Waardenburg syndrome.
 The symptom most likely to be of practical importance is deafness, and this is treated as any other irreversible deafness would be.
 In marked cases, there may be cosmetic issues.
 Other abnormalities (neurological, structural, Hirschsprung's disease) associated with the syndrome are treated symptomatically.

 Epidemiology

-The prevalence of all types of Waardenburg syndrome is estimated at around 1 in 42,000.
+The prevalence of all types of Waardenburg syndrome is estimated at 1 in 42,000.
 Types 1 and 2 are by far the most common, with type 1 appearing to be slightly more common.
 In a 2015 review looking at 417 patients, type 1 was found to be the most common type, encompassing around half of all cases (47%), while type 2 was the second-most common type, encompassing around a third (33%).
 The vast majority (around 85%) of type 2 cases are type 2A.
 The prevalence of type 2B is unknown, as it was only reported in one 1996 study.
 Type 2C has so far only been found in one Italian family, and type 2D had only been found in 2 unrelated patients as of 2018.
 The number of known cases of type 2E that involved neurological abnormalities was reported to be 23 as of 2017, while the number of the rest is unknown.
 Type 3 is rarer than types 1, 2 and 4, comprising less than 2% of cases.
 Type 4 appears to encompass around a fifth of cases (19%).
 Of its subtypes, type 4C is by far the most common (about 71% of type 4), followed by type 4A (19%) and type 4B (10%).

 It is estimated that Waardenburg syndrome is present in 2–5% of congenitally deaf people.
 Congenital deafness comprises around half of deafness as a whole.
 About 1 in 30 students in schools for the deaf have Waardenburg syndrome.
 The variable presentation of the syndrome makes it difficult to arrive at precise figures for its prevalence.